moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 with the followup EME |_| 185 course.
 The students worked in teams, which were selected using a program called CATME_\ [#]_, to develop a conceptual design for a transit bus front mounted bicycle rack.
-Students visited the Unitrans maintanence facility to asses a bus and collect client needs and had to process and interpret real data from bus accelerometer data for dynamic analysis.
+Students visited the Unitrans maintenance facility to asses a bus and collect client needs and had to process and interpret real data from bus accelerometer data for dynamic analysis.
 Four memos were assigned for design feedback and technical writing improvement in addition to peer reviews of report drafts, while teammate peer reviews were